wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 {{site.data.alerts.important}}
 <p>The valid characters in an application and service name are: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot ("."), forward slash ("/") and comma (","). </p>
-<p>If your application or service names have any other characters other than the valid characters, the Wavefront service replaces each of those characters with a hyphen ("-").</p>
+<p>If your application or service names have any other characters other than the valid characters, our service replaces each of those characters with a hyphen ("-").</p>
 {{site.data.alerts.end}}

 <br/>Example: